 If this mistake is discovered on audit, it may be corrected under Audit CAP.
 Correction of the mistake under Audit CAP should be very similar to correction under VCP.
 The sanction under Audit CAP is a percentage of the maximum payment amount.

 How to avoid the mistake:

 Knowing your plan is up to date may not be a simple process.
-If you use a Form 5305A-SEP, annually check to determine the most recent version of the form.
+If you use a Form 5305A-SEP, annually check the IRS website to see if you’re using the most recent version of the form.
 Certain plans must be individually amended for each change, while others may have a prototype document that is amended.
 We recommend you maintain contact, on at least a yearly basis, with the company that sold you the plan.
-If the company sends you a set of amendments to formally adopt, make certain you timely execute the documents per their instructions.
+If the company sends you a set of amendments to formally adopt, make certain you timely execute the amendments per their instructions.
 Keep signed and dated copies of your plan document and any amendments for your records.